This post may contain affiliate links. For more information, please see our affiliate policy.

 It’s a good idea to refrigerate cookie balls because they contain cream cheese.
-However, they can sit out for awhile when being served.
-Storing the cookie balls in the fridge or freezer will keep them the freshest for longest.
+However, they can sit out for a while when being served.
+Storing the cookie balls in the fridge or freezer will keep them the freshest for the longest.
 I recommend storing them in airtight containers or resealable freezer bags.

-How far in advance can I make cookies balls?
+How far in advance can I make cookie balls?

 The cookie balls can be made and dipped, then frozen for up to several weeks or months in a freezer-safe container or bag.
 However, because there will be condensation from the freezer, the color on the sprinkles may start to run a bit.
 But it won’t affect the taste.
 They’re actually really good right out of the freezer!

 What do I use for dipping cookie balls?

 For this particular recipe, I use candy melts because they are very easy to work with and come in the perfect pink color.
 White chocolate, almond bark, and other candy wafers can be used.
 Real white chocolate, which contains cacao butter, is a little tricky to work with in comparison to the other options which do not.
 White chocolate chips or vanilla chips are a great option too.